Media Factory Board of Directors

 Deb Ellis is on the faculty of the Film and Television Studies Program and co-chair the Reporting and Documentary Storytelling Minor at the University of Vermont.
 She teaches production, documentary, and film festival studies.
 One of her greatest teaching satisfactions is exposing students to a range of media beyond their typical surfing diet.
 She also loves mentoring students as they transition from their undergraduate experience to their post-grad lives.

 In addition to teaching, Deb Ellis is a documentary filmmaker with a focus on social justice issues.
 Her film Howard Zinn: You Can’t Be Neutral on a Moving Train opened on over 100 screens across the country and was short listed for an Academy Award in 2005.
 You can see an overview of her creative work at debellisprojects.com.

 Janine FleriCommunity Health Centers of Burlington

-Janine Fleri is a communications professional, conceptual artist, wannabe cartoonist, and all-around nerd that worked in independent film and corporate television for a decade before moving to the nonprofit sector.
+Janine Fleri is a writer, conceptual artist and wannabe cartoonist who worked in independent film and corporate television for a decade before moving to the nonprofit sector.
 She holds a BA from Sarah Lawrence College and an MA in Media Studies from the New School.
 After almost ten years in NYC, she returned to Vermont in 2012 and became a VCAM member as a music video producer and b-movie event host before joining the Board of Directors in 2017.
-She is currently the Communications Coordinator for the Community Health Centers of Burlington.
+She is currently the Development and Communications Senior Advisor for the Community Health Centers of Burlington.
 Her full credentials are available at j9fleri.com.
 She neither owns nor knows how to operate a motorcycle.